 Transformation Through Insights

 Organizations today can be so overwhelmed by data that it’s hard for them to know how to access or use it.
 Activating it can mean committing to major infrastructure upgrades or implementing cultural changes that will allow them to move out of siloed ways of working.
-Making that decision is not easy, but for those that can see the huge benefits of modernization, an untapped world of data is waiting to transform their business.
+Making that decision is not easy, but for those who can see the huge benefits of modernization, an untapped world of data is waiting to transform their business.

 Based on our analysis of the report, Gartner acknowledges the impact that insight engine implementation can have and advises, in the Context section of the Magic Quadrant, that “they should never be treated as discrete, insular applications.
-Rather, they tap into, enhance, and extend a wide variety of other data types, sources and systems.”
+Rather, they tap into, enhance, and extend a wide variety of other data types, sources, and systems.”

-Per our understanding, the report points out that insight engines are “integral to an organization’s digital ecosystem, which is complex, extensive and interconnected.”
+Per our understanding, the report points out that insight engines are “integral to an organization’s digital ecosystem, which is complex, extensive, and interconnected.”
 At Squirro we recognize this, and we have worked hard to make the onboarding process as frictionless as possible by creating tools that can be easily integrated by enterprises with any data source via pre-existing connectors.
 Our solutions are fast to deploy and can be used independently or integrated with enterprise software.
-We deliver out-of-the-box apps and we have built-in an automatically generated 360˚ client cockpit that helps to improve decision-making.
+We deliver out-of-the-box apps, and we have built-in an automatically generated 360˚ client cockpit that helps to improve decision-making.
 In other words, we have made it as easy as possible to use our insight engine.

 Based on our understanding of the report, one key trend that was highlighted by Gartner in its Market Overview was natural language and conversational interfaces.
 The analyst company has seen “an evolution in the AI techniques and modalities supported by insight engines, which now often offer a broader range of natural language-related technologies such as conversational AI.”

 This is something we have been incorporating into our own solutions, using natural language to fit more conversational searches.
 We have found that connecting various data sources, internal and external, and analyzing the contents with NLP derives considerable value, particularly among our banking and finance customers.
-Find out more about how Standard Chartered Bank in Singapore is using NLP within our Augmented Banking Application here.

 Looking towards the future, Gartner says that “as businesses evolve to become digital and to generate more structured and unstructured content, the need for insight engine technology to surface relevant facts, content and knowledge to stakeholders is critical.”
 This is true, but the key to optimizing the technology is ensuring it can be used by data scientists, business analysts, data analysts and machine learning engineers.
 It is these users that will shape the landscape for multiple different sectors from banking and insurance to IT services and healthcare.